 Enterprise Products Partners L.P.

 The stock behind this 5.9% yield is Enterprise Products Partners L.P.
 (NYSE:EPD), a master limited partnership (MLP) headquartered in Houston, Texas.
-Like many of its peers, EPD provides midstream energy services to producers and consumers of crude oil, natural gas, natural gas liquids (NGLs), refined products, and petrochemicals.
+Like many of its peers, EPD provides midstream energy services to producers and consumers of crude oil, natural gas, natural gas liquid (NGL), refined products, and petrochemicals.

 One thing that makes EPD stock stand out is the sheer size of its business.
 We’ve profiled dozens of MLPs here at Income Investors, and Enterprise Products Partners is one of the biggest.

 The partnership’s midstream energy asset portfolio currently consists of around 49,200 miles of pipelines, 14 billion cubic feet of natural gas storage capacity, and 265 million barrels of storage capacity for crude oil, NGLs, refined products, and petrochemicals.
-(Source: “Mizuho Energy Infrastructure Summit,” Enterprise Products Partners L.P., last accessed April 9, 2019.)
+(Source: “Mizuho Energy Infrastructure Summit April 1–2, 2019,” Enterprise Products Partners L.P., last accessed April 9, 2019.)

-And as you’d expect, such a massive set of operations allowed EPD stock to command a substantial market capitalization.
-At the time of writing, Enterprise Products Partners L.P. has a market cap of around $64.4 billion, which makes it not just one of the biggest MLPs, but also one of the biggest publicly traded midstream oil and gas companies in North America.
+As you might expect, such a massive set of operations has allowed EPD stock to command a substantial market capitalization.
+At the time of this writing, Enterprise Products Partners L.P. has a market cap of around $64.4 billion, which makes it not just one of the biggest MLPs, but also one of the biggest publicly traded midstream oil and gas companies in North America.

 Of course, given what happened to the oil and gas industry during the past several years, you might be wondering whether a big energy stock like EPD can really be worth considering for today’s risk-averse income investors.